-At Kelly & Associates Injury Lawyers, we have in-depth knowledge of all the factors that go into determining the value of your car accident claim.
+At Michael Kelly Injury Lawyers, we have in-depth knowledge of all the factors that go into determining the value of your car accident claim.
 We also understand the steps that are necessary for maximizing the compensation you can receive.

-If you have questions about your car accident case, contact Kelly & Associates Injury Lawyers today at 1-800-LAW-GUYS to set up a free case evaluation with one of our knowledgeable Boston car accident attorneys.
+If you have questions about your car accident case, contact Michael Kelly Injury Lawyers today at 1-800-LAW-GUYS to set up a free case evaluation with one of our knowledgeable Boston car accident attorneys.

 Factors That Affect Car Accident Settlement Amounts